 I think my most memorable experience was that a user contacted me about a particular anime figurine.
-He said that he is ‘just a kid’ so he cannot do bank transfer.
+He said that he is ‘just a kid’ so he cannot do a bank transfer.
 He opted to mail cash to me and I would have the product sent by registered mailing after receiving the money.

-I provide a disclaimer saying that sending cash through mail is at one’s risk.
+I provide a disclaimer saying that sending cash through the mail is at one’s risk.
 I did not receive any money and he did not provide any photo evidence.
 Eventually, he accused me of cheating him when I refused to send out the figurine.

 Ridiculous, isn’t it?
 Read more on Straits Times.